KaayYoung/Comp1917/README.md

 The first computing course in UNSW
-COMP1917: Data structure and Algorithms
+COMP1917: Data structure and Algorithms 1

-Main knowledge in COMP1917 -
+Main Topics:
 Array and String
 Function and pointer
 Dynamic memory allocation